 - Social engagements

 - Location of personal belongings

-Why determine habitual residence?
+Why is habitual residence important for international child custody disputes?
 “The aim: to ensure that custody is adjudicated in what is presumptively the most appropriate forum – the country where the child is at home.”
 However, the Court also recognized that while this inquiry may make sense for older children, for a young child not yet acclimatized to her surroundings, the circumstances of her parents would be relevant.

 Finally, while the Court did agree that for an infant, mere physical presence is also not dispositive:

 “An infant’s ‘mere physical presence,’ we agree, is not a dispositive indicator of an infant’s habitual residence.
 But a wide range of facts other than an actual agreement, including facts indicating that the parents have made their home in a particular place, can enable a trier of fact to determine whether an infant’s residence in that place has the quality of being ‘habitual.’”Monasky.3Monasky v Taglieri, 589 U.S. ___, 140 S.Ct.
 719, 729 (2020) (Cleaned up).

 Does Domestic Violence Affect Habitual Residence?